hgaaditya/rpi_homeserver/README.md

 HTTP_PORT=8090 # This is where we are handlign the port binding.
 So that you don't need to modify the docker-compose .
 You can just use any free port and pass it here so that it                     will bind to the 8080 port of the owncloud conatiner.

 ```
-5. Please go thorugh the comments I have added as it might save you some headache later on.
-Only if you are an abolute noob like I am.
+5. Please go through the comments I have added as it might save you some headache later on.
+Only if you are an absolute noob like I am.
 6. Once you have your files ready.
 Go ahead and run ```sudo docker-compose up -d``` from the same directory.
 7. That's it.
 Well mostly.
 You should now have the following containers running which you can check by running ```sudo docker ps -a```
-      - owncloud_owncloud_1 # the service and the webserver.
+      - owncloud_owncloud_1 # the service and the web server.
       - owncloud_redis_1 # The Redis container.
       - owncloud_bd_1 # The MySQL container.
 8. Now you are almost done.
 But there is one thing you need to do if you want to host some local storage.
 Owncloud does not enable this by default and needs to be manually added as mentioned [here](https://doc.owncloud.com/server/admin_manual/configuration/files/external_storage/local.html)
-9. Once you have your containers running log into the main owncloud service conatiner with the follwoing command :
+9. Once you have your containers running log into the main owncloud service container with the following command :
 	- ```sudo docker exec -it owncloud_owncloud_1 bash```
 10. Once inside you need to navigate to the `/var/www/owncloud/config/config.php`.
-But your bash should have already landed you in the home dir i.e. `/var/www/owncloud`
+But your bash should have already landed you in the home directory i.e. `/var/www/owncloud`
 11. So you can just `vi config/config.php` and append this line `'files_external_allow_create_new_local' => 'true',` as you see [here](Cloudstorage/config.php)
 ```php
   'logtimezone' => 'UTC',